vivsoftorg/enbuild/docs/content/docs/how-to-guides/6_installKeycloak.md

 ```
 Create a DNS type A record using the IP address from the command above.

-Once done you can proceed to (configure keycloak as SSO for ENBUILD)[../configuring-enbuild/#configure-keycloak]
+Once done you can proceed to [configure keycloak as SSO for ENBUILD](../configuring-enbuild/#configure-keycloak)